icon-blender/icon-blender/README.md

 - **Include only the icons you need** <br/>Custom icon bundles means smaller transfer sizes and faster page loading
 - **Use icons from multiple packages** <br/>Adding icons from another icon package doesn't require including entire packages
-- **SVG in CSS** <br/>Icons vectors are embedded directly in your CSS files elimnating the need for additional font files
+- **SVG in CSS** <br/>Icons vectors are embedded directly in your CSS files eliminating the need for additional font files
 - **No font files** <br/>Eliminating font files means one less server request before your pages load and solves the "Ensure text remains visible during webfont load" issue on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)
 - **Seamless integration with SCSS/Less.js workflow** <br/>No additional software to install or configure